 In order to manage risk, the Museum invests in a diversified portfolio that is managed by professional investment managers.
 The Museum's investments are guided by an investment policy which is approved by the Board of Trustees and reviewed on an annual basis.
 The Museum is assisted in the oversight and management of its portfolio by an Investment Committee that includes independent experts with experience in the investment field.
-In addition, the Museum uses the services of an independent investment advisor to assist the Investment Committee recommends adjustments to the asset mix to minimize the overall risk of the portfolio and sets target allocations allowing asset class allocations to vary within a specified range.
-At March 31, 2017 and 2016, the target allocations were 60% fixed income, 10% in global equity and 30% alternative assets.
+In addition, the Museum uses the services of an independent investment advisor to assist the Investment Committee in its work.
+As the investment markets continue to evolve, the Investment Committee recommends adjustments to the asset mix to meet the overall acceptable risk of the portfolio and sets target allocations allowing asset class allocations to vary within a specified range.
+At March 31, 2018 and 2017, the target allocations were 60% fixed income, 10% in global equity and 30% alternative assets.